 There is a lot of coal in the ground.
 Estimates suggest that there is enough coal in proven reserves to last over 130 years at the current rate of production.
-However, some analysts have questioned the assumptions regarding the amount of coal resources available and reached different conclusions, and there is some debate about the economics of coal versus renewable energy.
+However, some analysts have questioned the assumptions regarding the amount of coal resources available and reached different conclusions.

 If you want to explore a world with more or less coal resources, you can alter the assumptions built into En-ROADS.
 Click the Simulation drop-down menu at the top of the En-ROADS simulator and select Assumptions.
 Under “Initial resource remaining” you can alter the total initial amount of coal, oil, and gas resources available at the beginning of the simulation.

 Coal is still relatively inexpensive, and the energy economy is not “winner take all.”
 Alternatives to coal, such as wind and solar, are getting even more inexpensive.
 However, coal still remains inexpensive.